earthdaily/Examples-and-showcases/README.md

     cd Data as a service

 Run the following line if you're looking for accessing Earthdaily advanced analytics (ready-to-use vegetation indexes, agronomic analysis such as harvest detection, etc.)
+If you're working on the Analytics as a service directory, do not forget to update the .env file with your credentials.

     cd Analytics as a service